-First found in Auvergne, where this renowned family has held a family seat since ancient times.
+First found in Auvergne, a historic province in south central France where this renowned family has held a family seat since ancient times.

 This web page shows only a small excerpt of our Dion research.
 Another 259 words(18 lines of text) covering the years 1600, 1679, and 1684 are included under the topic Early Dion History in all our PDF Extended History products.

 More information is included under the topic Early Dion Notables in all our PDF Extended History products.